 Designed for the liberal arts student, this course explores many aspects of the theater: the audience, the actor, the visual elements, the role of the director, theater history, and selected dramatic literature.
 The goal is to heighten the student's appreciation and understanding of the art of the theater.
-Play readings may include Oedipus Rex, Macbeth, Tartuffe, An Enemy of the People, The Government Inspector, Cat on a Hot Tin Roof, The Caucasian Chalk Circle, Waiting for Godot, The Lieutenant of Inishmore, Topdog/Underdog, and Angels in America.
+Play readings may include Oedipus Rex, Hamlet, A Doll House, The Cherry Orchard, Trifles, The Glass Menagerie, Death of a Salesman, Endgame, Top Girls, "Master Harold"...and the boys, and The Piano Lesson.
 The student will be expected to attend and write critiques of the Wabash College Theater productions staged during the semester he is enrolled in the course.
-This course is intended for the non-major/minor and is most appropriately taken by freshmen and sophomores.
-Prerequisites: None.
+This course is most appropriately taken by freshmen and sophomores.